alanshlam/Novel/book2/Shadow in the Bay/part01.md

 intense register as she twirled her fork. \"Vivian Fan---the student APAPA leader.
 She isn\'t just an overachieving volunteer.
-Two independent sources confirmed she's in regular contact with an officer from the Ministry of State Security operating under diplomatic cover out of the San Francisco consulate.\"
+Two independent sources confirmed she's in regular contact with an officer from a National Security Bureau operating under diplomatic cover out of the San Francisco consulate.\"

 Yian paused, his fork hovering. \"Wendy, we talked about this.